bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 **Question**: Do all the MAGs have a chaperonin 60 (*cpn60*) protein coding gene?
 This is an alternative marker gene to 16S rRNA that is used in many microbial ecology studies.
-How about the 16S rRNA gene? *Hint:
+How about the 16S rRNA gene?

-The cpn60 gene in Prokka can be searched using synonyms such as GroL and chaperonin 60 kDa.
-You can search 16S Ribosomal RNA in prokka.
-If you cross reference the gene ID in prokka to the one found in DRAM using the scaffold ID found in the prokka GFF file to the annotations.tsv file found in DRAM*.
+> *Hint: The cpn60 gene in Prokka can be searched using synonyms such
+> as* *GroEL and chaperonin 60 kDa.
+You can search ‘16S ribosomal RNA’
+> in Prokka, then cross reference the gene/scaffold ID in the Prokka
+> .gff file to the one found in the DRAM annotations.tsv file*.

-**Question**: Find a GH68 Levansucrase carbohydrate active enzyme (CAZyme) in the DRAM annotations.tsv file.
-Compare it to the annotation found in Prokka. *Hint: Search for GH68 or “Levansucrase” in the DRAM annotations.tsv file.
+**Question**: Find a GH68 levansucrase carbohydrate active enzyme (CAZyme) in the DRAM annotations.tsv file.
+Compare it to the annotation found in Prokka.

+> *Hint: Search for GH68 or “levansucrase” in the DRAM annotations.tsv
+> file.
 Find a scaffold ID that will link to the annotation in Prokka.*

 <u>Step 3c: Annotate structural features – in this case mobile elements
 – of MAGs using mobileOG-db</u>